naacl-org/naacl-2022-website/_pages/home.md

 ## News

+| Apr 20, 2022 | [Blogpost](/blog/poster-talk-accessibility-quality-inclusivity/) by D&I chairs on Poster and Talk Accessibility, Quality, and Inclusivity.
 | Apr 20, 2022 | [Camera-ready instructions](/blog/camera-ready) are available.
 | Apr 19, 2022 | Call for [D&I subsidies and volunteer awards](/blog/subsidies/) have been announced.
 | Apr 19, 2022 | The notification of acceptance for the [demonstration track](/calls/demos/#important-dates) has been postponed to **April 21**.